wldyd920/Epsilon-Dropout/README.md

 2023/04/18
 SMD5(train acc).py
 Implementation has been done with train accuracy.
+Results:
+MNIST: 98.97%
-Result: Fashion_MNIST: achieved highest accuracy(92.10%) within much less epoch.
+Fashion_MNIST: achieved highest accuracy(92.10%) within much less epoch.
-Rest of the results will be uploaded once all the training is done.
+CIFAR-10: 74.96%
+CIFAR-100: 38.20%
+All the results are in Result5 folder.

 2023/04/19